dis2/rs25519/README.md

 The BRS algorithm is not compatible with other implementations (there is no real standard).
 The code is loosely based on libsecp256-zkp and Chain.

-* Intermediate (decoy) scalars on the ring are fetched with no regard for cofactor.
-Make sure public keys from untrusted sources are torsion-free.
-* Signature can store `m_rings*n_sigs*32` bytes of data
+* Signature can store `m_rings*n_sigs*32` bytes of data, it is implicitly encrypted by knowledge of the private keys.
-* The chamaleon hash we use is sha512, the PRF of the ring salsa20+sha512/384
+* chameleon hash is ran through sha512, decoy PRF is salsa20 keyed with sha512/384